json420/degu/doc/tutorial.rst

 Example: chunked encoding
 -------------------------

-For our final example, we'll show how chunked transfer-encoding is fully exposed in Degu.
+For our final example, we'll show how chunked transfer-encoding semantics are fully exposed in Degu.

-For good measure, we'll toss in HTTP bodies with a content-length, just to compare and contrast.
+For good measure, we'll also toss in HTTP bodies with a content-length, just to compare and contrast.

-We'll also demonstrate how to use the :class:`degu.base.BodyIter` and :class:`degu.base.ChunkedBodyIter` classes to produce your HTTP output body, both for the server response body and the client request body.
+We'll also demonstrate how to use the :class:`degu.base.BodyIter` and :class:`degu.base.ChunkedBodyIter` wrappers to generate your HTTP output body piecewise and on-the-fly, both for the client-side request body and the server-side response body.

-First, we'll define two silly Python generator functions to product the server response body, one for chunked transfer-encoding, and another for content-length encoding:
+First, we'll define two silly Python generator functions that generate the server-side response body, one for chunked transfer-encoding and another for content-length encoding:

 >>> def chunked_response_body(echo):